jxhou/ContentExplorer/design docs/ngrx for state management.md

 This state definition can then be used in any component constructor where the store with the specific state of the sub-module is injected.

 5. routerStore
 @ngrx/router-store supports router state in the store.
 With StoreRouterConnectingModule imported, this module will be able to update router state in store.
 But the app has to register pre-defined routerReducers, in order for router state to be available in store.
 One can define custom serializer for the router state, also define custom actions such as GO, BACK, FORWARD.
 All those can be wrapped in module.
-See details in router_store_ext module.
+See details in src/app/router_store_ext module.
 May add breadcrumb into router state (?).

 6. Use a combination of Action Constant, Action Creator, TypeScript, and the Action interface to enable strict  type checking (see reference 9).

+7. meta-reducer
+A way of middleware, a function takes a reducer and return a new reducer which wraps around the original one, such as logger. see app.module.ts in this project, and also see ref.
+17.

 ## **References**:
 1. [ngrx github](https://github.com/ngrx/platform)